Twin Cities Learning Community

 Pastor Artie Lindsay serves as teaching pastor at Tabernacle Community Church, a multiethnic congregation in Grand Rapids, Mich.
 Artie was one of the lead architects in establishing the church.
 He earned a B.A. in political science from the University of Michigan before following God’s call into pastoral ministry.
 He moved from his hometown of Detroit to Grand Rapids, in the fall of 1995 to complete an M.T.S. at Grand Rapids Theological Seminary.

-Prior to establishing Tabernacle Community Church, Lindsay served as the associate pastor at Messiah Baptist Church in Grand Rapids from 1997-2002 under the leadership of Dr. Clifton Rhodes, Jr. Pastor Artie has a burden and passion for community revitalization, and he continues to work extensively in the community to address the very real physical, emotional and spiritual needs of community members.
+Before establishing Tabernacle Community Church, Lindsay served as the associate pastor at Messiah Baptist Church in Grand Rapids from 1997-2002 under the leadership of Dr. Clifton Rhodes, Jr. Pastor Artie has a burden and passion for community revitalization, and he continues to work extensively in the community to address the physical, emotional and spiritual needs of community members.

 Session 3 – The Church for Vocational Mission